winitzki/scall/tutorial/programming_dhall.md

 Because the mapping between `F P` and `P` is a mapping between _type constructors_, it must be written in Dhall as the type `∀(t : Type) → F P t → P t` (with an extra type parameter `t`).
 Here `F P t` is the application of `F` to `P`, giving a type constructor, which is then applied to the type `t`.
-The Church encoding must be applied at the level of type constructors via the same type formula as we used in the previous section:
+The Church encoding must be applied at the level of type constructors via the same general formula   we used in the previous section:

 ```dhall
 let LFixK = λ(F : (Type → Type) → Type → Type) → λ(a : Type) →
    ∀(r : Type → Type) → (∀(t : Type) → F r t → r t) → r a
 ```
-This is the general Church encoding at the level of type constructors.

 The type constructor `P` will be defined via `LFixK F` with some `F`.
 It remains to figure out how to write a suitable `F`.